Moving to Brazil Guide

 Brazil has a public healthcare service and permanent residents can get free healthcare in any of the state hospitals.
 However, as the quality of service in these facilities is often substandard, many permanent residents take out private health insurance and this is also the best option for expats.

-Although expats tend to rely on the private hospitals and clinics throughout Brazil, in emergency situations you may need to rely on a government hospital.
+Although expats tend to rely on private hospitals and clinics throughout Brazil, in emergency situations you may need to rely on a government hospital.
 This care will be completely free, but once you have been stabilised, you will need to be transferred to a private medical facility.

 Expats and Brazilians with private health insurance will be expected to pay a large deposit upon admission by cash, cheque, or credit card.
-Expats should carry their international healthcare insurance paperwork or travel insurance documents with them at all times in case of emergencies as it will help with the admissions process and will guarantee reimbursement of charges.
+Expats should carry their international healthcare insurance paperwork or international travel insurance documents with them at all times in case of emergencies as it will help with the admissions process and will guarantee reimbursement of charges.

 Those requiring an ambulance in Brazil can call 192 for the public service but most larger private hospitals can be called directly in the case of an emergency: